Manuel0Borba/Python3-Port-Scanner/README.md

 # Python3-Port-Scanner
-In this repository you can find a simple port scanner developed in python3.
+In this repository you can find a simple port scanner developed in python3 that indicates wich ports are open on a target IPAddress.

 Simply download the python script and run it as demonstrated: